latex3/latex3/README.md

 The repository also contains the directory `xpackages`.
 This contain code which is being moved (broadly) `l3experimental`.
 Over time, `xpackages` is expected to be removed from the repository.
+The directory `contrib` is used to test the interaction of LaTeX3 code with selected contributed packages.

 Discussion
 ----------